chunkyguy/chunkyguy.github.io/_posts/2021-01-03-cpp-for-swift-devs.md

 </tr></tbody>
 </table>

-The `&` here means we wish to use `item` as reference.
+The `&` here means that we wish to use `item` as a reference.
 If we were to use `auto item` it would always create a new copy.

 ## Dictionary